MarcoAurelioAntonio/MarcoAurelioAntonio/README.md

 - :star: I’m interested in ...Coding :computer:, fond of philosophy :blue_book:, Squash player :tennis:
--  :snowflake: I’m currently learning Javascript, HTML, Css, Webpack, Bootstrap and React ...
+-  :snowflake: I’m currently learning Javascript, HTML, Css, Webpack, Bootstrap, React.js, PostgreSQL, Ruby and Rails, Jest...
 - :ok_hand: I’m looking to collaborate on any project working with the above mentioned Tools
 - :email: How to reach me gustavoporcilio@gmail.com, [:briefcase: LinkedIn](https://www.linkedin.com/in/gustavo-ariel-porcilio/)
+   ... so, you can see some live demos of my projects deployed on GitHub and Netlify

 <h3 align="left">Connect with me:</h3>
 <p align="left">